 - Kidnapping, Criminal Restraint, or False Imprisonment upon a person under the age of 18, where the offender was not a parent.

-Have you been charged with a crime that could place your name on the registry?
+Have you been charged with a crime that could place your name on the sex offender registry?
 It is essential that you contact an experienced criminal defense lawyer at Breslow Law Offices.
 We will do everything in our power to keep you off of Megan’s Law.

 Megan’s Law New Jersey Classification

 After you have been found guilty or not guilty by reason of insanity, the registrant will have to be evaluated and classified.

 There are 3 tiers of classification, and based on the classification, certain information will be provided to the public.
 Tier 1 is the lowest risk, tier 2 is a moderate risk and tier 3 is high risk.
 If a registrant is classified under Tier 3, the public can see the most information like, where a person lives, the offense, physical description, picture, and birth date.